Lekcja5

 commencer à apprendre

-take under concideration
+take under consideration

 niemrawy, ociężały, ospały (o osobie)